 Here are 10 important rules that a debt collector must follow when contacting you about an unpaid bill.

-A debt collector may not call you before 9am or after 8pm unless you agree to the call.
+A debt collector may not call you before 8am or after 9pm (in your time zone) unless you ask them to call you at a different time.
 Whatever debt you may owe, you still have the right to a quiet morning and a quiet evening.
-So if debt collector tries to reach you early in the morning or late in the evening, politely refuse the call.

 Debt collectors may not contact you at work if they know your employer disapproves of such calls.
 So make it clear to a debt collector straight away that calls at work are unacceptable.